oconnor663/jacko.io/posts/async_three.md

 ```

 With all that in place, instead of hardcoding all whole task list in `main`, we
-can define an `async_main` function let it do the spawning:
+can define an `async_main` function and let it do the spawning:

 ```rust
 LINK: Playground playground://async_playground/tasks_no_join.rs